PacktPublishing/Understanding-TypeScript-2020-Edition/README.md

-# Understanding-TypeScript-2020-Edition
+# Understanding TypeScript
-Code Repository for Understanding TypeScript – 2020 Edition, published by Packt
+This is the code repository for [Understanding TypeScript ]([https://www.packtpub.com/application-development/design-patterns-typescript-video?utm_source=github&utm_medium=repository&utm_campaign=9781789347951](https://www.packtpub.com/en-us/product/understanding-typescript-2020-edition-9781789951905)), published by [Packt](https://www.packtpub.com/?utm_source=github).
+It contains all the supporting project files necessary to work through the video course from start to finish.